Introduction

 sudo apt-get install libudev-dev libinput-dev libts-dev libxcb-xinerama0-dev libxcb-xinerama0 gdbserver

-- Then create another directory for RaspberryQt:
+- Then create a directory for RaspberryQt:

 sudo mkdir /usr/local/qt5.15